 The tidal energy farm uses massive 49 feet tall tidal turbines with 52 feet long blades that spin as the tide pass through them.
 The farm has been very successful because of the powerful tides in the area.

-In fact, Scotland alone accounts for 25% of potential offshore wind and tidal energy resources for the entire European Union.
-The project is a shining success for tidal energy and hopefully it will inspire more projects to follow suit.
+In fact, this project produces 75% of the global tidal electricity generation capacity.
+The project is a shining success for tidal energy and it will inspire more projects to follow suit.

 Rance Tidal Power Station (France)

-Located in Brittany, France and established in 1966, this is the oldest tidal energy farm on Earth.
 It uses a tidal barrage system to produce energy, harnessing 600 GWh annually at a capacity factor of 40%.
-This power station produces enough energy to satisfy 0.12% of the total energy demand in France.
+This power station has enough energy output to satisfy 0.12% of the energy demand in France.